rmulder/angular-formly-transformer/README.md

 FormlyTransformer
 ==========

-Automate configuration of fields in [Angular-Formly].
+Better way of field transformation in [Angular-Formly].

 ## Install